 MCB 115: Molecular Biology of Animal Viruses (2 units)

 Prerequisites: Upper division or graduate status.
 C100A/Chem C130 or C112 or equivalent.

 Structure, reproduction, mutations, and host cell interactions (including pathogenesis) of animal viruses.
 This upper division and graduate course will broadly survey the strategies that viruses use to propagate in eukaryote cells, with an emphasis on vertebrate systems and disease-causing viruses.
 We will also discuss host mechanisms of defense against viruses.
 Graduate students should additionally enroll in 215.
 115/215 are taught concurrently. (currently not offered)

 Prerequisites: Upper-division standing.
 C112 or consent of instructor and organic chemistry (may be taken concurrently).

 This course for upper-division and graduate students will broadly survey myriad types of microbial organisms, both procaryote and eucaryote, using a phylogenetic framework to organize the concept of “biodiversity.”
 Emphasis will be on the evolutionary development of the many biochemical themes, how they mold our biosphere, and the organisms that affect the global biochemistry.
 Molecular mechanisms that occur in different lineages will be compared and contrasted to illustrate fundamental biological strategies.
 Graduate students additionally should enroll in C216, Microbial Diversity Workshop.
 Also listed as Plant & Microbial Biology C116.
 (Sp)

-The Cancer Karyotype: What it is and What it Isn't
+MCB 118: The Cancer Karyotype: What it is and What it does.
+(1 unit)

 Prerequisites: 102, 104 recommended.